This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 If sadness about letting go of things keeps you from taking action, I get it.
 Letting go can be hard.

-But if you really want to make an effort to clear out some clutter, I’ve gathered some tips you can try.
-Let’s learn to let go of the clutter and get more organized.
+But if you really want to make an effort to clear out some clutter, I’ve gathered some helpful tips you can try.
+They really work to help you let go of the clutter and get more organized right now.

 1. Friends, Acquaintances, and Strangers